Image generated by Dall-E

 Backblaze offers a straightforward, unlimited cloud solution to help you backup your data.
 In fact, it’s the ultimate set-and-forget tool that power users trust to safeguard their digital life.
 Unlike traditional backup offerings, Backblaze provides unlimited cloud storage for a flat fee and automatically backs up everything except system files and apps.

 What sets it apart is its seamless operation.
 After setup, Backblaze works continuously in the background, using minimal system resources while ensuring every file is protected.
-It’s loved for its version history, rapid restore options, and its ability to inherit backup states when you migrate to a new Mac.
+All plans now include a free 1-year Extended Version History (previously a paid add-on), so you can recover older versions of any file from the past year.
+Rapid restore options and the ability to inherit backup states when you migrate to a new Mac round out the package.

 Read more: How to Backup Your MacBook: Top 7 App Reviews and Tips